EuropePMC/Annotations-API/README.md

 The code has been written using JAVA 8.
 The development tool used is [Maven][6].
 The RESTful service  has been built using [Spring Boot][2].
 The artifact produced by the project is a war file ready to be deployed on a Tomcat 8 container.

 The Europe PMC Annotations API is reading the data from a MongoDB database.
-The component that it is managing the MongoDB interaction is described by the following dependency in the POM file
+The component that it is managing the interaction with the MongoDB database is described by the following dependency in the POM file

 <pre>
 &lt;dependency&gt;